AhmedR236/Global-Health-Analysis-Project/README.md

 - I added the year, country, and disease name in order to filter data and explore specific areas of interest.

 KPI Cards:
--Global Average Recovery Rate (%): 74.5%
+- Global Average Recovery Rate (%): 74.5%
--Global Average Mortality Rate (%): 5.05%
+- Global Average Mortality Rate (%): 5.05%